junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Reuse River's confession lines when she doesn't recognize 12th Doctor in 《The Husbands of River Song》, loving Doctor is like loving stars themselves, doesn't expect sunset to admire you back (Dean's the same with Cas)

-## Act 4

-> weeping angel besiege attack, all escape to roof, Statue of Liberty attack, Cas show true form, stare all directions with all eyes, everyone shut eyes (Rory/Amy love talk, Dean/Cas hear), but Cas can't keep doing that, eventually can't maintain true form in this plane
+## Chap 7 The Angels Take Manhattan

+> (Dean POV)
 >
+> weeping angel besiege attack, all escape to roof, the Statue of Liberty attack, Cas show true form, stare all directions with all eyes, everyone shut eyes (Rory/Amy love talk, Dean/Cas hear), but Cas can't keep doing that, eventually can't maintain true form in this plane
+>
 > start the paradox talk here (River talk about how it's like to love Doctor, observable, related), get confirm if he dies now he create paradox, Dean already starts considering suicide to save the world (but still a little hesitant), Cas doesn't let him, huge argue
 >
-> Statue of Liberty almost touch Dean/Rory, Cas jump in front of him, get turned into statue too, Dean/all stare at him, Cas can't move
+> the Statue of Liberty almost touch Dean/Rory, Cas jump in front of him, get turned into statue too, Dean/all stare at him, Cas can't move

 ### draft notes